-If you would like to adjust/reduce the Federal Stafford Loan or Federal Perkins Loan you were awarded, please use this form if you are an undergraduate student, or please use this form if you are a graduate student.
+If you would like to adjust/reduce the Federal Stafford Loan or Federal Perkins Loan you were awarded, please use this form.
 Revisions to these awards must be submitted in writing.

 We recognize that students may need to rely on a variety of resources to assist them in paying for their educational expenses.
 As you consider the educational loans available from each program, be sure to keep in mind that some loans are more expensive than others.
 Generally, federal loans should be used first as they may provide the best terms, conditions, benefits, have a fixed interest rate, and the Federal Direct Subsidized/Unsubsidized loans do not require a credit check.
 Private loans should generally be used once other options have been exhausted as they may have higher interest rates, less favorable terms and conditions and often have more strict qualifying credit criteria.

 Before applying for a loan be sure to research the loan product(s) to ensure you are getting the most competitive rates, fees and terms available.
 As you research available loans, be sure to review the websites or ask the lenders how your specific needs and the terms of the loans meet your individual situation.
 Listed below are some items to consider:

 - Is the interest rate fixed or variable?

 - Does the loan have a maximum (capped) variable interest rate?

 - Can you receive a better interest rate if you have someone co-sign the loan?